 In-Place Hold and Litigation Hold

-Exchange Archive Software: Native Archiving Limitations
+Microsoft Exchange Native Archiving Limitations

 Even though Microsoft is on the right course when it comes to introducing archiving to its Exchange Server, this native solution still leaves a lot to be desired.

 Another best-practice policy is that end-users shouldn’t be the ones to decide on which emails to archive and which to delete because: